Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 10. Life-Sized Board Games

-Life-sized board games take classic games like chess or checkers and make them larger than life.
-Campers become the pieces and play on a giant board, adding an element of physical activity to the game.
+Life-sized board games take classics like chess or checkers and turn them into full-body play.
+Kids become the pieces on a giant “board,” combining physical movement with strategy.

 >>> READ MORE: How to Travel With Your Team